 Ironically, denial is a strong symptom of addiction.
 Denial involves minimizing and justifying continued use as a defense mechanism to avoid recognizing the extent of the addiction.
 Recognition and acceptance of the addictive behavior is an initial requirement to finding a way out.

-Many people hear the term ‘alcoholic’ and assume you have to be homeless or toothless or a complete loser to qualify.
+Many people hear the term ‘alcoholic’ and assume you are homeless or toothless or a complete loser to qualify.
 That just isn’t the case.
 Most alcoholics operate at a functional level most of the time.
 Unfortunately, alcoholism is progressive and, over time, the ability to manage drinking levels becomes impossible.

 People who experience any combination of these behaviors should